 The airport also has desks from many major car rental companies.

-Rotterdam Hauge airport is served by the likes of British Airways (3x daily to London Heathrow), CityJet (shuttle to London City), Lufthansa (to Munich) and Transavia (destinations around Europe).
-Turkish Airlines start an Istanbul service in March 2014.
+Rotterdam Hauge airport is served by the likes of British Airways (3x daily to London Heathrow), CityJet (shuttle to London City), Lufthansa (to Munich), Transavia (destinations around Europe) and Turkish Airlines (to Istanbul).